Large power spectrum and primordial black holes in the effective theory of inflation: Non-Gaussianities and the validity of perturbation theory

-where we used the relation $n= \sum_{j=1}^N m_j - 2 N + 2$, which is valid at tree level, and where we assumed for simplicity $c_s\sim \mathcal{O}(1)$.\footnote{Taking $\vert c_s\vert \ll 1 $ would simply make the ratio \eqref{scalenpf-2} between higher-point correlators and the power spectrum larger---see Appendix~\ref{app:ng-pt} for further details.} The largest enhancement is obtained when the number of vertices in the diagram is the highest, i.e.\ when $N=n-2$, corresponding to $\langle \zeta^n \rangle/ \langle \zeta^2 \rangle^{n-1} \sim x^{4n -8}$.\footnote{Note that this result is different from the one of \cite{Fumagalli:2019noh}, where the coupling of the operators $(\delta g^{00})^n\delta K$ is set to zero.} In order for the perturbative expansion to be under control, one needs $(\Delta_\zeta^2)^{\frac{n-2}{2}} \langle\zeta^{n}\rangle/ \langle\zeta^{2}\rangle^{n-1}\lesssim1$.
-In the large-$n$ limit, this reduces to the condition $\sqrt{\Delta_\zeta^2x^8} \lesssim1$.
+where we used the relation $n= \sum_{j=1}^N m_j - 2 N + 2$, which is valid at tree level, and where we assumed for simplicity $c_s\sim \mathcal{O}(1)$.\footnote{Taking $\vert c_s\vert \ll 1 $ would simply make the ratio \eqref{scalenpf-2} between higher-point correlators and the power spectrum larger---see Appendix~\ref{app:ng-pt} for further details.} The largest enhancement is obtained when the number of vertices in the diagram is the highest, i.e.\ when $N=n-2$, corresponding to $\langle \zeta^n \rangle/ \langle \zeta^2 \rangle^{n-1} \sim x^{4n -8}$.\footnote{{Note that this result is different from the one of \cite{Fumagalli:2019noh} (which is $\langle \zeta^n \rangle/ \langle \zeta^2 \rangle^{n-1} \sim x^{3n -6}$), where the couplings of the operators $(\delta g^{00})^n\delta K$ are set to zero.}} In the large-$n$ limit, Eq.~\eqref{validitypt} reduces to the condition $\sqrt{\Delta_\zeta^2x^8} \lesssim1$.
 Using \eqref{psenh-2}, this condition tells us that perturbation theory might not be completely under control when $x\gtrsim 6$.
-This bounds the maximum power spectrum reachable in the example of the previous section to be at most $\Delta_\zeta^2 \lesssim 10^{-5}$.
-Note that this does not mean that larger power spectra cannot be consistently described within the EFT, but rather that one cannot trust perturbation theory to estimate higher-point correlation functions.
+This bounds the maximum power spectrum reachable in the example of the previous section to be at most $\Delta_\zeta^2 \lesssim 10^{-5}$.\footnote{{It is easy to show that the bound derived from requiring that the energy density associated with the exponentially growing modes remains small compared with the background energy density---which is a necessary condition to avoid backreaction, see e.g.~\cite{Holman:2007na}---is less strong than the bound obtained here.}} This bound should be taken with a grain of salt.
+Even though perturbative unitarity is satisfied thanks to the modified dispersion relation with the $k^4$-term that dominates at high momenta in the unstable phase ({provided that $H<\Lambda_*$,} see the considerations in Section~\ref{subsec:strongcoupling}), a stronger constraint may result from loop corrections to the power spectrum computed using \eqref{Winin}.
+This would require to extend the considerations in the present section beyond tree level, which we leave for future work.
 In Appendix~\ref{app:ng-pt}, we present an explicit calculation confirming the scaling \eqref{scalenpf-2}, where we will also track down the scaling in the sound speed, which is relevant when $\vert c_s\vert\ll 1$.